 Back to top

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having chemotherapy.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-It's not advisable to become pregnant or father a child while having docetaxel and cisplatin as it may harm the developing baby.
-It’s important to use effective contraception while taking these drugs, and for at least a few months afterwards.
-You can discuss this with your doctor or nurse.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This section is based upon our docetaxel and cisplatin chemotherapy fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using a number of reliable sources, including:

-Sweetman, et al. Martindale: The Complete Drug Reference.
+Sweetman, et al. Martindale: The complete drug reference.
 37th edition.
 2011.
 Pharmaceutical Press.

 British National Formulary.
-62nd edition.
-2011.
+66th edition.
+2013.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.

 Perry MC.
-The Chemotherapy Source Book.
-4th edition.
-2007.
+The chemotherapy source book.
+5th edition.
+2012.
 Lippincott Williams and Wilkins.